Jozaru27/Critical-Level/README.md

 | ❌ | Test web with ZAP for any security breach |

 * Games Page - Better Pagination and Search Bar System + Add filters
-* Profile Page - Delete button + Edit Profile Picture + Display Data in a prettier CSS + Own reviews
+* Profile Page - Delete button + Edit Profile Picture + Display Data in a prettier CSS
-* Other User Profile Page - When you click a username in a review, it leads you here - no edit button, just info + reviews
 * ADS in game page + reviews - Show for roles 2, but not 3 and 1
 * EVENTS.
 People with roles 2 can participate, 3 can participate in tournament
 * Membership Buying Page - Add basic support + No Ads / No ads + Tournament (Gonna have to make another role)